Udaria2004/Kami-No-Tou/README.md

 ## Main Character – Akira

 “Kami no Tou” is a text based medieval fantasy role playing game.
+The main character is from a poor family who’s struggling in his daily life.
+He has just turned 18 recently and cannot wait to earn money by become an adventurer.
-Akira is a poor orphan who’s just turned 18.
-Eager to start a new life as an adventurer, you guide his choices as he struggles to find his way to fame, fortune or love.
+Eager to start a new life as an adventurer, you guide his choices as he struggles to find his way.
 You must brave dangers, traps and monsters as you ascend the tower.
-Whether he survives to reach the top or if he should sucuumbs to the darkness, all depends on you and the choices you make.
+Whether he survives to reach the top or if he should suffer a gruesome death long before, all depends on you and the choices you make.
 To win the game you must beat the final boss at the top of the tower.

 ## Features